 Primary hyperoxaluria is when your kidneys fail because the body can no longer eliminate the extra load of oxalates: they then stay in your bloodstream and are deposited in your eyes, bones, skin, muscles and blood vessels, resulting in multi-system problems.

-Primary hyperoxaluria is a rare inherited condition, where the liver does not create enough of the enzyme that prevents overproduction of oxalates.
-It cannot be eliminated through the kidneys and so the excess oxalate combines with calcium to create kidney stones and crystals, which can damage the kidney and cause kidney failure.
+Primary hyperoxaluria is a rare inherited condition where the liver does not create enough of the enzyme that prevents the overproduction of oxalates.
+It cannot be eliminated through the kidneys, so the excess oxalate combines with calcium to create kidney stones and crystals, which can damage the kidney and cause kidney failure.

-Eating a high quantity of oxalates increase your needs for certain vitamins (B6, but also B7 and B1) and minerals (calcium, magnesium, iron, zinc) to process it.
-Oxalates also deplete calcium causing osteoporosis and iron resulting in anaemia, as well as other essential vitamins and minerals.
+Eating a high quantity of oxalates increases your need for certain vitamins (B6, but also B7 and B1) and minerals (calcium, magnesium, iron, zinc) to process it.
+Oxalates also deplete calcium, causing osteoporosis and iron, resulting in anaemia and other essential vitamins and minerals.

-Oxalates also activate the immune system causing systemic inflammation, deplete glutathione the master antioxidant resulting in oxidative stress crisis, and interfere with hyaluronic acid necessary for a healthy connective tissues.
+Oxalates also activate the immune system causing systemic inflammation, depleting glutathione, the master antioxidant resulting in an oxidative stress crisis, and interfering with hyaluronic acid necessary for healthy connective tissues.

-Patients usually asymptomatic until they form kidney stones
+Patients are usually asymptomatic until they form kidney stones

 Oxalates patients are usually asymptomatic until they form kidney stones, which cause a lot of pain when they start to move.
-Patients may present earlier with body aches and pains and fibromyalgia or carpal tunnel syndrome.
+Patients may present earlier with body aches, pains, fibromyalgia, or carpal tunnel syndrome.

 Lemon juice contains citric acid, which helps to weaken the bonds of oxalate crystals and makes them easier to separate.
-Half a cup of lemon juice a day will help your kidneys to release all of the oxalates.
+Half a cup of lemon juice daily will help your kidneys release all of the oxalates.

 High oxalates can be diagnosed by a urine test (24-hour urine sample) to check oxalate levels in urine.
 Blood tests can check the gene that causes Dent disease.
 And radiology (ultrasound x-ray, CT or MRI scans) can show Musculoskeletal inflammation and stones in the kidneys.